dart-lang/site-www/src/_guides/language/language-tour.md

 override `==`.
 [Enumerated types](#enumerated-types) work well in `switch` statements.

-{{site.alert.note}}
-  Switch statements in Dart are intended for limited circumstances, such as in interpreters or scanners.
-{{site.alert.end}}

 Each non-empty `case` clause ends with a `break` statement, as a rule.
 Other valid ways to end a non-empty `case` clause are a `continue`, `throw`, or `return` statement.